ck4adventure/recipe_app_nextjs/FEATURES_OLD.md

 #### Recipe has a type
-"Professional" recipes have sources and can be traced "Family" recipes are anything picked up over the years that's lost its source Might set this on Author as a flag, isProfi
+"Professional" recipes have sources and can be traced "Family" recipes are anything picked up over the years that's lost its source Might set this on Author as a flag, is_profi

 #### Adding Recipes from Books
 BOOK